Snoozing and losing

 But, speaking specifically of waking up in the mornings, here are some techniques that might help you wake up more readily:

 - Go the distance.
 Place the alarm clocks further away from you, so you have to get up to turn them off.
+If you have a smartphone, there are a number of apps that require you complete a number of tasks before the alarm will turn off.

 - Mix it up.
 If you're used to waking up to music, switch it to the buzzer and vice-versa.
 Also, using the radio static rather than an actual station might be more jarring and more effective.